Uniform number (Major League Baseball): Deviations from the rules

 For the 100th anniversary of Fenway Park on April 20, 2012, the Boston Red Sox and New York Yankees wore 1912-style uniforms which had no numbers.

-On Jackie Robinson Day, teams across the MLB all wear uniform number 42 to honor him.
+On Jackie Robinson Day, teams across MLB all wear uniform number 42 to honor him.
 [See "Retired numbers," below.]
 The MLB has taken this tribute so far that, on that day only, all 30 team websites' active rosters say that every player on the team is number 42.

 On August 21, 2012, the Boston Red Sox played their first home game since the death of Johnny Pesky, and all players wore his retired number 6 jersey during the game.

 On September 26, 2016, the Miami Marlins played their first home game since the death of Jose Fernandez, and all players wore his number 16 jersey during the game.

 On July 12, 2019, the Angels played their first home game since the death of pitcher Tyler Skaggs, and all players wore his number 45 jersey during the game.
 After the game, a combined no-hitter, the players removed their Skaggs jerseys and laid them around the mound to honor his memory.

 On September 9, 2020, all players and field coaches of the Pittsburgh Pirates wore Roberto Clemente's number 21 in his honor.
 A number of Puerto Rican MLB players, as well as Milwaukee Brewers pitcher Brent Suter, also wore number 21 in honor of Clemente.
 Beginning in September 2021, Latin American players and Roberto Clemente Award winners were given the option to wear number 21 during Roberto Clemente Day.

+On March 31, 2025, the Athletics played their first home game since the death of Rickey Henderson, and all players wore his retired number 24 jersey during the game.

 Number assignments

 The original baseball numbers were based on the lineup.
 The starting players would be numbered 1-8, based on their spot in the order.
-The backup catcher would be number 9, and the pitchers would wear 10-14 (but not 13, as that is superstitious).
+The backup catcher would be number 9, and the pitchers would wear 10-14 (but not 13, as it is considered unlucky).
 Notable examples of this system are teammates Babe Ruth (he was number 3 and batted third for the Yankees) and Lou Gehrig (number 4, batted fourth).